 The on-call experts can often diagnose problems over the telephone, but there are times when they will have to go to the Counting House to more fully address an issue.
-One of the important responsibilities of the on-call experts is to make practical decisions regarding which problems require access to Hall B for immediate attention and which can be delayed to periods when the accelerator is down or other work is scheduled in the hall.
-Note: It is the responsibility of the RTPC on-call expert to review all issues that they cannot resolve with the RTPC subsystem Group Leader as soon as it is reasonable.
+One of the important responsibilities of the on-call experts is to share all issues that they cannot resolve with the RTPC subsystem group periodically and help to make practical decisions regarding which problems that require access to Hall B for immediate attention and which can be delayed to periods when the accelerator is down or other work is scheduled in the hall.

-3.4 BONuS12 Gas system
+3.4 BONuS Gas system